-Nancy Nakkoul distributed copies of the "2014-2015 WTCS Completer's Report," which presents employment data on apprentices that completed related instruction during that time.
-She noted the pool of Painting apprentices was small, but the response rate was high.
+Owen distributed copies of the "2014-2015 WTCS Completer's Report," which presents employment data on apprentices that completed related instruction during that time.
+He added that apprenticeship enrollment in technical colleges across all sectors has increased dramatically over the past three years.
+He encouraged attendees to read the written update.
+Attendees did not have questions or comments.